 1. Disregarding any of the research from all of the above and just going by my personal experience of it - during my 7 days of raw, I generally felt OK.
 I didn't have any major energy dips, wasn't hungry all the time (to my surprise), and could also go running a couple times that week and didn't feel like I was drained.
 Most of all, I never felt over-stuffed from food.
 No bloating in the gut at all.

 Part of me is wondering if it was the raw food that did it, or maybe it was coz I was pretty much gluten-free that week.
 (I guess my next experiment will be to go gluten-free and see how that feels in the gut!)

 I was really mindful in including lots of high-protein, low-GL snacks throughout my days though, so that probably also helped me even out my blood-sugar levels and not get hungry or have an energy crash.

-2. I think we all agreed that as a general detox cleanse, the raw diet is a good, gentle way to help your body “press the reset button”.
-It’s not a hardcore fast that stops the digestive system, and still offers some nourishment while taking a bit of the load off your eliminative organs.
+2. As a general detox cleanse, the raw diet can be a good, gentle way to help your body "press the reset button".
+It's not a hardcore fast that stops the digestive system, and still offers some nourishment while taking a bit of the load off your eliminative organs.

 3. I will probably be riling up some raw foodies here, but for me - Going 100% raw day-to-day doesn't seem wise for the long-term.
 Many raw food gurus also admit to not being 100% raw all of the time.
 A mix of something like 80% raw, 20% cooked food seems to be what most people end up doing.
 The danger in going 100% raw for the long-term (and not looking to cure any disease state) is your body basically kicks into "detox mode"... but at some point, you will need to stop detoxing it and start nourishing it.